vuejs/vitepress/docs/en/reference/site-config.md

 */
 ```

-If you're using [base](./site-config#base), the file will be built to `/your-base-url/favicon.ico`, but the rendered link tag will still point to `/favicon.icon`.
+If you're using [base](./site-config#base), the file will be available at `/your-base-url/favicon.ico`, but the rendered link tag will still point to `/favicon.icon`.
 Currently, you have to handle this manually.
 Your site config needs to explicitly specify the base url:

 ```ts